-According to Breastcancer.org, “About 1 in 8 U.S. women (about 12%) will develop invasive breast cancer over the course of her lifetime.
-In 2019, an estimated 268,600 new cases of invasive breast cancer are expected to be diagnosed in women in the U.S., along with 62,930 new cases of non-invasive (in situ) breast cancer.”
+According to Breastcancer.org, “About 1 in 8 U.S. women (12%) will develop invasive breast cancer over the course of their lifetime.
+In 2019, an estimated 268,600 new cases of invasive breast cancer are expected to be diagnosed in women in the U.S., along with 62,930 new cases of non-invasive breast cancer.”

 Let’s look at recent research

 In the “Recent Results in Cancer Research” book series (volume 186), researchers review 73 studies worldwide regarding the connection of physical activity and breast cancer prevention.
 The review states: